lfsgroup/FeeWise-csharp-netcore/docs/FirmApi.md

 # **GetFirmBankAccountByID**
 > BankAccount GetFirmBankAccountByID (Guid firmId, Guid accountId)

-Get a bank account by ID.
+Get a bank account by ID

 Get a bank account by ID.